Restarting Frank-Wolfe: Faster Rates Under H\"olderian Error Bounds: Restart Schemes

 Note that one overall burn-in phase is sufficient to ensure the condition $e^{-\gamma_i}w(x_{i-1},\mathcal{S}_{i-1})/2 \leq C_f^{A}$ at each restart.

-Algorithm \ref{algo:scheduled_fractional} is similar to the restart scheme in \citep[Section 4]{Roul17} where a termination criterion is available.
-In this situation, \citep{Roul17} show that the convergence rate of restarted gradient methods is robust to a suboptimal choice of restart scheme parameter $\gamma$.
-Here we also show that our restart scheme is adaptive to the unknown parameters in $(\theta, c)$-\ref{eq:LGC}.
+Algorithm \ref{algo:scheduled_fractional} is similar to the restart scheme in \citep[Section 4]{roulet2020sharpness} where a termination criterion is available.
+In this situation, \citep{roulet2020sharpness} show that the convergence rate of restarted gradient methods is robust to a suboptimal choice of restart scheme parameter $\gamma$.
+Here, we also show that our restart scheme is adaptive to the unknown parameters in $(\theta, c)$-\ref{eq:LGC}.

-Importantly also, Algorithm \ref{algo:scheduled_fractional} shares the same structure as the methods in \citep{lan2017conditional,braun2018blended} but these later methods do not tune the $\gamma$ parameter.
+Note that Algorithm \ref{algo:scheduled_fractional} shares a similar structure with the methods in \citep{lan2017conditional,braun2019blended}.
 We will see below in Proposition~\ref{prop:robustness_choice_gamma} that tuning $\gamma$ only has a marginal impact on the complexity bound.
 Note also that when $\theta \in [0,1/2]$, the condition interpolates between the non-strongly convex function $f$ and a strongly convex function scenarios.
-Note also that a linear function satisfies $\theta$-\ref{eq:LGC} with $\theta = 1$ and in this case, FW converges in one iteration.
+For the sake of clarity, our convergence results depend on a burn-in phase condition on the initial strong Wolfe gap, \textit{i.e.} $e^{-\gamma}w_0/2 \leq C_f^A$.
+Proposition \ref{obs:burn_in_phase} shows that it is satisfied after an initial linear convergence regime.